Abelmoschus esculentus (L.) Moench

 Bloom Time: Blooms freely throughout the growing season to frost

-Abelmoschus esculentus is a perennial, often cultivated as an annual in temperate climates, and often grows up to 6.7 feet (2 m) tall.
-The leaves are up to 8 inches (20 cm) long and broad, palmately lobed with 5 to 7 lobes.
-The flowers are up to 3.2 inches (8 cm) in diameter, with 5 white to yellow petals, often with a red or purple spot at the base of each petal.
+Abelmoschus esculentus is a perennial, often cultivated as an annual in temperate climates, that grows up to 6.7 feet (2 m) tall.
+The leaves are up to 8 inches (20 cm) long and wide, palmately lobed with 5 to 7 lobes.
+The flowers are up to 3.2 inches (8 cm) in diameter, with five white to yellow petals, often with a red or purple spot at the base of each petal.
 They last only for one day, but plants bloom freely throughout the growing season to frost.
 The fruit is a capsule up to 17.2 inches (18 cm) long with pentagonal cross-section, containing numerous seeds.

 USDA hardiness zone 5a to 11b: from −20 °F (−28.9 °C) to 50 °F (+10 °C).

 Okra needs full sun.
 It will grow in ordinary garden soil but does best in fertile loam, particularly where a nitrogen-fixing crop, such as early peas, grew previously.

 In the South, plant the first crop in the early spring and the second crop in June.
 In short-season areas, start plants indoors six weeks before setting them out (3 to 4 weeks after the last frost date).
 Sow two seeds per peat pot and clip off the weaker seedling.